 Companies should be quick to act on this opportunity.
-Enterprise Ireland is opening the call for funding on Wednesday, April 29, 2020, with a strict four-week deadline of 3pm on Wednesday, May 27.
+Enterprise Ireland is opening the call for funding on Monday, August 31, 2020, with a close date of 3 pm on Monday, September 28.
 No applications will be accepted after this time.

-Our easy to follow infographic tells you all the essential information you need to know about the COVID-19 Online Retail Scheme.
+Our easy to follow infographic tells you all the essential information you need to know about the 2nd round of COVID-19 Online Retail Scheme.
 Click HERE to see it in full size.

 Judges will be impressed by projects in the following three categories: